Eugenie Bouchard

-Eugenie "Genie" Bouchard (/buːˈʃɑːrd/; /fr/; born February 25, 1994) is a Canadian former professional tennis player and current pickleball player.
+Eugenie "Genie" Bouchard (/buːˈʃɑːrd/; /fr/; born February 25, 1994) is a Canadian former professional tennis and current pickleball player.
 At the 2014 Wimbledon Championships, she became the first player representing Canada (Note: Greg Rusedski is Canadian-born and played in the 1997 US Open final, but played for the United Kingdom after May 1995.
 Mary Pierce is Canadian-born and played in several major finals, but played for France for her entire career.) to reach the final of a major singles tournament, finishing runner-up to Petra Kvitová.
 Bouchard also reached the semifinals of the 2014 Australian Open and 2014 French Open.
 Having won the 2012 Wimbledon girls' title as a junior, she was named WTA Newcomer of the Year at the end of the 2013 WTA Tour.
 She received the WTA Most Improved Player award for the 2014 season and reached a career-high ranking of world No. 5, becoming the first Canadian tennis player to be ranked in the top 5 in singles.
+She is regarded as one of the best Canadian tennis players of all time.

 In 2017 and 2018, Bouchard was ranked No. 10 and No. 9 in Forbes’ World's Highest-Paid Female Athletes list, earning $6.2 million in 2017 and $7.1 million in 2018.
 She retired from professional tennis after the 2025 Canadian Open.
 Bouchard began a professional pickleball career in 2024.

 Early life

-Eugenie Bouchard is Natalie Helferty Her Majesty In Right of Canada Shaped in Gatineau Ottawa of her Parents Land to be a Tennis Player later on in 1991 as a young woman to take over Women's Tennis to lead the way.
+Eugenie Bouchard was born as one of twins to Michel Bouchard, an investment banker, and Julie Leclair in the suburb of Westmount in Montreal.

-Bouchard started playing tennis at the age of 22 and was a member of Tennis Canada's National Training Centre in Gatineau Ottawa.
-She grew up in the affluent area of Pleasant Park in Ottawa of her Grandma Queen Mary Ball aa her Paternal Home of her Father Murray Stewart.
-Her grand-mama Francoise Bacon lived in Montreal as her Maternal Home.
-At age 22, she moved to Florida to train with coach Nick Saviano.
+She started playing tennis at the age of 5 and was a member of Tennis Canada's National Training Centre in Gatineau, Quebec.
+She grew up in the area of Pleasant Park in Ottawa.
+At age 12, she moved to Florida to train with coach Nick Saviano.